 Meditation is known for its power to provide proper mental and physical balance, and it’s a great way to devote time to yourself and improve your skills.

 A recent study by Harvard Medical School shows how meditation manages to relieve our body from stress.
-In their eight-week trial, the researchers found that respondents used 43% less medical services after they started practicing meditation.
+In their eight-week trial, the researchers found that respondents used 43% fewer medical services after they started practicing meditation.
 In other words, performing this ancient technique keeps your health, but also your budget.

 Meditation can be a real challenge if you feel stuck in work and obligations.
 And that’s quite understandable for today’s fast life.
 But, of course, you devote a particular portion of the day to relax from the hard work you have done.